 Cases are processed in two stages.

 - Written stage.
-The parties give written statements to the Court, and observations can also be submitted by national authorities, EU institutions and, sometimes, private individuals.
-All of this is summarised by the judge-rapporteur and then discussed at the Court’s general meeting.
+The parties give written statements to the Court of Justice, and observations can also be submitted by national authorities, EU institutions and, sometimes, private individuals.
+All of this is summarised by the judge rapporteur and then discussed at the Court of Justice’s general meeting.

 - Oral stage.
 This is a public hearing: lawyers from both sides can put their case to the judges and the advocate general, who can question them.
-If the Court decides an opinion of the advocate general is necessary this is given some weeks after the hearing.
+If the Court of Justice decides an opinion of the advocate general is necessary, this is given some weeks after the hearing.
 The judges then deliberate and give their verdict.

 Other EU judicial institutions

 The European Ombudsman receives and investigates complaints and helps to identify maladministration in the EU institutions and other bodies.
 Any citizen, resident, association or business of an EU Member State can make a complaint to the Ombudsman.

 The European Data Protection Supervisor is charged with protecting the personal information and privacy of EU citizens and residents, stored by the EU institutions in electronic, written or visual form.
 It also promotes good practice in this field among the EU institutions and bodies.

 4 TAKING ACTION: THE EU’S BUDGET